laravel/jetstream-docs/1.x/features/security.md

 ### Password Update

-When using the Livewire stack, the password update view is displayed using the `resources/views/profile/update-password-form.blade.php` Blade template. when using the Inertia stack, this view is displayed using the `resources/js/Pages/Profile/UpdatePasswordForm.vue` template.
+When using the Livewire stack, the password update view is displayed using the `resources/views/profile/update-password-form.blade.php` Blade template.
+When using the Inertia stack, this view is displayed using the `resources/js/Pages/Profile/UpdatePasswordForm.vue` template.

 ### Two-Factor Authentication

-When using the Livewire stack, the two-factor authentication management view is displayed using the `resources/views/profile/two-factor-authentication-form.blade.php` Blade template. when using the Inertia stack, this view is displayed using the `resources/js/Pages/Profile/TwoFactorAuthenticationForm.vue` template.
+When using the Livewire stack, the two-factor authentication management view is displayed using the `resources/views/profile/two-factor-authentication-form.blade.php` Blade template.
+When using the Inertia stack, this view is displayed using the `resources/js/Pages/Profile/TwoFactorAuthenticationForm.vue` template.

 ### Browser Sessions

-When using the Livewire stack, the browser session management view is displayed using the `resources/views/profile/logout-other-browser-sessions-form.blade.php` Blade template. when using the Inertia stack, this view is displayed using the `resources/js/Pages/Profile/LogoutOtherBrowserSessionsForm.vue` template.
+When using the Livewire stack, the browser session management view is displayed using the `resources/views/profile/logout-other-browser-sessions-form.blade.php` Blade template.
+When using the Inertia stack, this view is displayed using the `resources/js/Pages/Profile/LogoutOtherBrowserSessionsForm.vue` template.

 This feature utilizes Laravel's built-in `AuthenticateSession` middleware to safely logout other browser sessions that are authenticated as the current user.